Acoustic torpedo: World War 2

-The German T5 torpedoes were countered by Allied introduction of the Foxer noise maker.
-Foxer was the code name for a British built acoustic decoy used to confuse German acoustic homing torpedoes.
-A US version codenamed FXR was deployed at the end of September 1943 on all transatlantic escort vessels but was soon replaced by the more effective Fanfare noisemaker.
+The German T5 torpedoes were countered by Allied introduction of the noise maker code-named Foxer, a British-built acoustic decoy used to confuse German acoustic homing torpedoes.
+A US version codenamed FXR was deployed at the end of September 1943 on all transatlantic escort vessels, but was soon replaced by the more effective Fanfare noisemaker.

 The device consisted of one or two noise-making devices towed several hundred metres astern of the ship.
-The noise makers mechanically generated a far louder cavitation noise than the ships propellers.
-This noise distracted the acoustic torpedoes away from the rear of the ship into a circling pattern around the noise maker until the torpedo ran out of fuel.
+The noise makers mechanically generated a far louder cavitation noise than the ship's propellers, which decoyed the acoustic torpedoes away from the rear of the ship into a circling pattern around the noise maker until the torpedo ran out of fuel.
 The downside of the Foxer was that it also rendered the ship's own ASDIC ineffective and concealed any other U-boat nearby that could home in on the convoy.

 Nevertheless, the FXR countermeasure proved to be highly effective in decoying German acoustic torpedoes.
 Of the c.
-700 fired G7es torpedoes about only 77 had found their aim.
+700 G7es torpedoes fired, only about 77 hit.

-Aside from decoys, British analysts developed a maneuver known as "Step-Aside" in which a ship, upon spotting a U-boat, would trick the U-boat into firing its acoustic torpedo early, and then make a hard turn to put itself out of the torpedo's detection arc, after which it could then bear down on the U-boat to attack.
+Aside from decoys, British analysts developed a maneuver known as "Step-Aside": a warship, upon spotting a U-boat, would trick the U-boat into firing its acoustic torpedo early, and then make a hard turn to put itself out of the torpedo's detection arc, after which it could bear down to attack the U-boat.